What is Poe? Introducing an app that lets you easily create AI chatbots on your smartphone

 Mikoto

-I am an infrastructure engineer who joined the company in April 2024 from the Faculty of Arts and Sciences.
+I'm an infrastructure engineer who joined the company in April 2024 after graduating from a liberal arts faculty.

-I couldn't think of a nickname, so I chose one that my mother often uses.
+I couldn't think of a nickname, so I used one my mom often uses.